acid-unit/module-google-tag-manager/README.md

 ### Product

 This event is triggered when the product is clicked on PLP, SRP or any other product list.
-Under the hood, click event listener is attached to the following selectors:
+Click event listeners are attached to the following selectors:

 - `a.product-item-photo`
 - `a.product-item-link`